VJNarsi/Synthea-api/DEPLOYMENT.md

 **Important:** When using an existing bucket:
 - The bucket must already exist
 - The bucket must be in the same region as your deployment
-- The CDK stack will grant the ECS task role read/write permissions to this bucket
+- The CDK stack will grant the Batch job role read/write permissions to this bucket

 ### Option 3: Use Existing Bucket via CDK Context